 Regional Energy and Resource Tables

-The Regional Tables initiative is a partnership between the federal and provincial and territorial governments.
+The Regional Tables are a formal partnership between the federal and provincial and territorial governments, and the meaningful engagement of Indigenous partners.
+Other participants will include:

 - municipal governments